• Art magazine

 Dean Stockton , also known as D*Face , is an English pop art artist who was born in the early 1980s.
 In order to counteract boredom, he first drew figures on paper.
 Over time, his little drawings became his passion.

-Then he started drawing on various media and creating stickers.
-Later, it became posters, which then grew even larger and finally hung on the walls of Paris.
+Subsequently, he began drawing on various media and creating stickers.
+Later, these became posters, which then grew even larger and eventually hung on the walls of Paris.

 In 2017 he created a street art fresco in the 13th arrondissement of Paris, which he "Love Won't Tear Us Apart" .
 D*Face paints a couple to symbolize love.
 The man with the skull face embodies the old relationships that are no longer in our life, but still very present in our thoughts.